secretstartups/handbook/developer-relations/developer-evangelism/hacker-news/index.html.md

 ## Release days

 GitLab Release Posts frequently perform well on Hacker News.
-Given that we know the post will be released each month on the 22nd, we should always plans for these posts to warrant a [community response](/handbook/marketing/developer-relations/developer-evangelism/community-response/).
+Given that we know the post will be released [every month](/handbook/engineering/releases/), we should always plans for these posts to warrant a [community response](/handbook/marketing/developer-relations/developer-evangelism/community-response/).
 For release days, we follow these steps to organize our response:

 1. Manager, Developer Evangelism will send out a recurring calendar invite for release days with a link to this section of the handbook in the body of the invite as a reminder to Developer Evangelism team members.
-1. When release day (the 22nd day of the month) falls on the weekend, the Developer Evangelism team will assign a Developer Evangelist to be on-call to address community concerns.
+1. If the monthly release day falls on the weekend, the Developer Evangelism team will assign a Developer Evangelist to be on-call to address community concerns.
 That person should take off the following Monday or another day of their choosing to offset the time spent working over the weekend.
   - In 2021, release day falls on the weekend on Saturday, May 22 and Sunday, August 22.
   - The Developer Evangelist team should coordinate with the [Release Post Managers schedule](/handbook/marketing/blog/release-posts/managers/) to determine when the release post will be published.
 This is important as the Developer Evangelist who is on-call should be able to respond to comments within 60 minutes for 8 hours following the publishing of the post.
   - The Developer Evangelist on-call should have notifications enabled so that they receive an alert from Slack if the "Hacker News Front Page" bot posts a message in the #dev-evangelism-and-technical-marketing Slack channel.